sm20/UrlScrapingScript/README.md

 # UrlScrapingScript
+PowerShell Script.
 Downloads the URLs on a page given the pages base address.
 The documentation provides instructions on how to run it.